 That said, it took me just under 75 minutes to complete this hike.

-Multnomah Falls resides in the Columbia River Gorge National Scenic Area.
+Multnomah Falls resides in the Columbia River Gorge National Scenic Area near Portland in Multnomah County, Oregon.
 It is administered by the USDA Forest Service.
 For information or inquiries about the area as well as current conditions, visit their website.